 Variance component models with fixed and random effects.
 Multilevel and hierarchical models for longitudinal and/or clustered data.
 Focus on model fitting and interpretation.
 Maximum likelihood and Bayesian inference and computation.
-Prerequisite: STA 360 and R programming skills.
-QS.
+Prerequisite: Statistical Science 360.
+Recommended prerequisite: R programming skills.

 Probability models, random variables with discrete and continuous distributions.
 Marginal, joint, and conditional distributions.
 Expectations, functions of random variables, central limit theorem.
 Estimators and sampling distributions, method of moments, and maximum likelihood estimation.
-Prerequisite: Mathematics 22, 112L, 122, 122L, 202, 212, 222, or graduate student.
-Not open to students who have taken Statistical Science 230/Mathematics 230 or Mathematics 340.
+Prerequisite: Mathematics 22, 112L, 122, 122L, 202D, 212, 222, or graduate-student standing.
+Not open to students who have taken Statistical Science 230/Mathematics 230 or Mathematics 340/Statistical Science 231.

 Introduction to basic principles of analyzing relational data.
 Consider deterministic and probabilistic specifications of networks and graphs, studying structural blockmodels, the Erdos-Renyi model, the exponential random graph model, the stochastic blockmodel, generalizations to latent space models and to more complex relational data.
 Development of these models and practical understanding of how to fit them.
 There is no book, lectures will be supplemented with discussions of relevant papers.
 Prerequisite: Statistical Science 601 or 602L.
 Corequisite: Statistical Science 532 or 732.